paulrougieux/paulrougieux.github.io/git.md

     git log --abbrev-commit --pretty=oneline path_to_file

+In case you entered a wrong commit message, you can edit the last commit message with:

+    git commit --amend

 ## Reset whole folder
 Identify the commit identity in the log and copy its sha number.
 Then to go back to this state for the whole folder: